10BASE2

 10BASE2 (also known as cheapernet, thin Ethernet, thinnet, and thinwire) is a variant of Ethernet that uses thin coaxial cable terminated with BNC connectors to build a local area network.
+During the mid to late 1980s, this was the dominant 10 Mbit/s Ethernet standard.

+The use of twisted pair networks competed with 10BASE2's use of a single coaxial cable.
+In 1988, Ethernet over twisted pair was introduced, running at the same speed of 10 Mbit/s.
+In 1995, the Fast Ethernet standard upgraded the speed to 100 Mbit/s, and no such speed improvement was ever made for thinnet.
+By 2001, prices for Fast Ethernet cards had fallen to under $50.
+By 2003, Wi-Fi networking equipment was widely available and affordable.

-During the mid to late 1980s this was the dominant 10 Mbit/s Ethernet standard, but due to the immense demand for high-speed networking, the low cost of Category 5 cable, and the popularity of 802.11 wireless networks, both 10BASE2 and 10BASE5 have become increasingly obsolete, though devices still exist in some locations.
+Due to the immense demand for high-speed networking, the low cost of Category 5 cable, and the popularity of 802.11 wireless networks, both 10BASE2 and 10BASE5 have become increasingly obsolete, though devices still exist in some locations.
 As of 2011, IEEE 802.3 has deprecated this standard for new installations.

 Name origination

 The name 10BASE2 is derived from several characteristics of the physical medium.
 The 10 comes from the transmission speed of 10 Mbit/s.
 The BASE stands for baseband signaling, and the 2 for a maximum segment length approaching 200 m (the actual maximum length is 185 m).

 Signal encoding

 10 Mbit/s Ethernet uses Manchester coding.
 A binary zero is indicated by a low-to-high transition in the middle of the bit period and a binary one is indicated by a high-to-low transition in the middle of the bit period.
 Manchester coding allows the clock to be recovered from the signal.
 However, the additional transitions associated with it double the signal bandwidth.